LittleT0fu/nextjs-frontend-tickets/README.md

 ## 📋 Prerequisites

-Before you start, makesure you have the following installed:
+Before you start, make sure you have the following installed:

 -   Node.js (version 18 or higher)
 -   npm, yarn, pnpm, or bun package manager